Use macOS accessibility features in Terminal on Mac

 You can use VoiceOver to speak text that appears in a Terminal window.

-Before you can use VoiceOver, you must turn it on in Accessibility preferences.
+Before you can use VoiceOver, you must turn it on in Accessibility settings.

-On your Mac, choose Apple menu > System Preferences, then click Accessibility.
+On your Mac, choose Apple menu > System Settings, then click Accessibility in the sidebar.
+(You may need to scroll down.)

 Here are some ways you can use VoiceOver with Terminal: